Product

 A nine-class urban classification scheme with diverse geographic patches

-Category Color Classification Description
+Class ID Category Color Classification Description